Multiple Linear Regression

 \[ \hat{y_i} = 44.952 + (3.477\times3.03) + (-.047\times205.6) = 45.85 \]

-As with a SLR, the residual is simply the difference between the predicted and observed score.
-For 1952, that is:
+As with SLR, the residual in a MLR is the difference between the observed and predicted values.
+For 1952, this is:

 \[ 44.55 - 45.85 = -1.30. \]